HarveyHu/BLEHelper/README.md

-BLEHelper is a open-source framework for iOS, which can help you deal with your Bluetooth Low Energy device in an elegant way.
+BLEHelper is an open-source framework for iOS, which can help you deal with your Bluetooth Low Energy device in an elegant way.

 ## Installation